finbourne/finbourne-access-sdk-csharp/sdk/docs/UserRolesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<UserRolesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<UserRolesApi>();
             var userid = "userid_example";  // string | Id of the User Role to get var addPolicyToRoleRequest = new AddPolicyToRoleRequest(); // AddPolicyToRoleRequest | Dto of the policy to be added.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // UserRoleResponse result = apiInstance.AddPolicyToUserRole(userid, addPolicyToRoleRequest, opts: opts);

                 // AddPolicyToUserRole: Add a policy to a user-role UserRoleResponse result = apiInstance.AddPolicyToUserRole(userid, addPolicyToRoleRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));